 - Don't force your dog beyond his comfort zone.
 If there are men in your household or men who frequently visit, don't force your dog to accept their attention.
 This can lead to strengthening your dog's fear at best, and a bite for you or the man preventing him from escaping his fear at worst.

-- Allow your dog to approach men on his own.
+- Allow your dog to approach men on its own.
 It may be hard for the male dog lovers in the household, but the best thing they can do is ignore the fearful dog.
 Trying to make friends with the dog may have the opposite effect than what is hoped for, simply intensifying the dog's fear.
-Allow your dog to decide how close he wants to get to the man.
+Allow your dog to decide how close it wants to approach the man.

 Managing Severe Cases of Fear